crossproduct42/alttprandohelper/readme.txt

 (:::[========> VERSION HISTORY <========]:::)
 ---------------------------------------------

+v5.0.0
+	- Simplified Launcher
+	- Backend improvements (code cleaner, folders organized better)
+	- Dark Rooms are now indicated by a blue square if you do not have Lantern
+		- If a dark room is POSSIBLE, but not necessarily known, it will be yellow
+	- Aesthetic improvements
+		- Screen transition lines removed from MAP
+		- Map quality improved!
+		- Captions changed to sans-serif font for readability
+	- Agahnim tile added on the map
+	- Crystals 5 & 6 are now red to match current Randomizer version
+	- Some locations renamed changes
+	- Logic fixes
+		- Pedestal item visible with Book
+		- Glove required for Bumper Cave
+		- Fire source required to complete Desert Palace
+		- Moon Pearl "required" for Super Bunny chests
+			- (Not required, but this is a sequence break.
+The tracker should reflect the game's item placement logic.)

+	- Logic updated to match VT8.26
+		- Waterfall Fairy chest added
+		- Mirror no longer required to save Dwarf or return Gary's lunchbox
+		- Ether and Bombos Tablets items visible with Book
+		- Glove no longer required to access escape side room
+		- Dark rooms now exist in Light World
+			- Lost Old Man
+			- Escape Sewer Dark Room (new tile added!)
+			- Eastern Palace
+			- (Tower of Hera affected if no Flute)
+		- Cape/Byrna "required" for Byrna Spike Cave
+		- Cape/Byrna/MirrorShield "required" for Turtle Rock laser bridge room

+	- Open Mode compatibility option
+		- Link starts with no Sword
+		- All chests from Link's house to Sanctuary start as unopened
+		- Glove is a possible requirement for Escape Side Room, depending on key placement
+		- Sword requirements considered for medallions / curtains / bosses

+	- DLC icons and help maps no longer included in the package.
+They will be updated and released in the future.

 v4.0
     -	Tracker layout updated!
 	-	Silver Arrow (no Bow) is now trackable
 	-	Sword, Shield, Tunic, and Moon Pearl are combined to one mega square!
 	-	Pendant and Crystal squares replaced by boss icons
 	-	Each boss square has a sub-square to remember prizes
 	-	Vitreous and Trinexx also have a medallion sub-square

     -	Three new locations added to Tracker Map!
 	-	Master Sword Pedestal
 	-	Dwarven Swordsmiths
 	-	Fat Fairy Fountain

     -	New Tracker Map features and updated dungeon logic!
 	-	Yellow squares for visible (but unobtainable) items (and unknown Mimic Cave availability)
 	-	Boss Icons on the map correspond to their pictures on the Item Tracker
 	-	Tracker Map now properly calculates obtainable dungeon chests
 	-	Misery Mire and Turtle Rock calculations now consider medallions

     -	Removed Horizontal layout.
 Later versions may contain better customization :-/